ŽOK Lovćen Cetinje

-ŽOK Lovćen (Ženski odbojkaški klub Lovćen) is a Montenergin women's volleyball club founded in 1980.
+ŽOK Lovćen (Ženski odbojkaški klub Lovćen) is a Montenegrin women's volleyball club founded in 1980.
 Based in Cetinje, ŽOK Lovćen often participate in Montenegrin women's volley league and Second League.

 History

 Volleyball club Lovćen is founded at 1980, but women section played only friendlies during the 80's.
 At the period from 1990 to 2010, volleyball clubs on Cetinje doesn't existed.

 Club was reactivated at 2011, and played their first official season in Montenegrin Second League at 2012-13.
 Biggest success of ŽOK Lovćen was participation in Montenegrin women's volley league 2014-15.

 Record by seasons

 Below is a list of ŽOK Lovćen seasons in Montenegrin women's volleyball competitions.